Constraints on baryon-number-violating top-quark operators in standard model effective field theory: Abstract

 \section{Abstract}

 Within the Standard Model Effective Field Theory framework, we set indirect constraints on top quark operators that violate baryon number by one unit above the TeV scale.
 We find that these constraints are typically many orders of magnitude more stringent than the recently derived direct bounds from collider experiments.
-Therefore, direct observation of baryon number violation in top-quark observables at the TeV scale would imply a large fine-tuning among operators across different energy scales.
+Therefore, direct observation of baryon number violation in these top-quark observables at the TeV scale would imply a large fine-tuning among operators across different energy scales.
 This possibility is not protected under universal radiative corrections or any known symmetry principles.

 \Sec{Introduction.} The conservation of Baryon Number ($B$) is crucial for the stability of matter in the universe \cite{Weyl:1929fm}.
-However, Baryon Number Violation (BNV) is indispensable for explaining the observed baryon asymmetry, a necessary ingredient for successful baryogenesis \cite{Sakharov:1967dj}. $B$ conservation, which appears as an accidental symmetry in the Standard Model (SM), is broken by higher-dimensional operators built from the same dynamical fields and symmetry principles, suppressed by an unknown heavy scale \cite{Weinberg:1979sa}.
+However, Baryon Number Violation (BNV) is indispensable for explaining the observed baryon asymmetry, a necessary ingredient for successful baryogenesis \cite{Sakharov:1967dj}. $B$ conservation, which appears as an accidental symmetry of the Standard Model (SM) at the perturbative level, is broken by higher-dimensional operators built from the same dynamical fields and symmetry principles, suppressed by an unknown heavy scale \cite{Weinberg:1979sa}.

 Grand Unified Theories (GUTs) suggest that BNV should manifest through processes such as proton decay, accommodating extraordinarily long proton lifetimes on the order of $10^{30}$ years or more.
 Experimental efforts, including those at underground detectors like Super-Kamiokande, actively search for proton decay, which would provide critical evidence in favor of these unified theories~\cite{Nath:2006ut}.